matlok-ai/bampe-weights/docs/index.md

 - Testing shows you can generate a 5-12 MB chunk of predicted weights in ~30s on an Nvidia 4070 ti.
 - By default the included examples run on cpu, but if you have a gpu the examples will run faster by setting this environment variable before starting:

-By default, the included examples run on cpu, but if you have a gpu the examples will run faster by setting this environment variable before starting:

 ```bash
 export DEVICE=cuda
 ```